zenml-io/zenml-projects/customer-churn/README.md

 You can also set the `--min-accuracy` to control the evaluation criteria.

-5. Configure Port Forwarding and Check the Kubeflow UI to see if the model is deployed and running! 🚀
+5. Configure port Forwarding and check the Kubeflow UI to see if the model is deployed and running! 🚀

 ```bash
 kubectl --namespace kubeflow port-forward svc/ml-pipeline-ui 8080:80